plotly/plotly.github.io/_posts/fundamentals/2015-04-23-printing-and-sharing-graphs.md

 imageurl: /static/images/printing-and-sharing-graphs/thum-printing-and-sharing-graphs.png
 state: active
 tags: plotly1
-meta_description: Beautiful and publication ready graphs are easy to make, share, and print with Plotly.
-A step-by-step tutorial of how to save, download, and share Plotly graphs.
+meta_description: Beautiful and publication ready graphs are easy to make, share, and print with Chart Studio.
+A step-by-step tutorial of how to save, download, and share Chart Studio graphs.
 actioncall: Make a Graph
 ---